 - A cover sheet containing the student’s name, ID, intended major, phone number, email address and home address information must be submitted along with the essay.

-The dean of the College of Arts and Sciences will appoint three full-time faculty to serve as judges (one from the Department of English and Foreign Languages and two from other disciplines).
+The dean of the College of Arts and Sciences will appoint three full-time faculty to serve as judges (one from the Department of Language and Literature and two from other disciplines).
 Essays will be judged according to three criteria: relevance to the stated topic, sophistication of analysis and rhetorical style.
 The decision of the judges will be final.
 The award consists of a plaque and a scholarship of $1,000 towards future tuition.